AltafMShaikh/MY-TODOAPP/README.md

 Download the files or clone the repository in your desktop

-run this command
+# Run this command
 $ npm install
 $ npm install --save-dev nodemon
+# TO run the project use command
+$ nodemon index.js
- Server run on localhost:7000
+ # Server run on localhost:7000